- Programme Structure and Curriculum

 Programme Structure and Curriculum

-Hosted by the Research Institute
+Hosted by TAPRI

-The programme is hosted by the Tampere Peace Research Institute, which is internationally acknowledged for its high-quality research since its founding in 1969.
+The programme is hosted by the Tampere Peace Research Institute (TAPRI), which is internationally acknowledged for its high-quality research since its founding in 1969.
 The curriculum and teaching of the programme is directly linked with the research conducted in TAPRI.
 The researchers of the institute are specialized in various research topics such as identity politics, peace mediation, nationalism, history, international relations and security, human mobility, peacebuilding, gender, and the role of the environment in conflict.
-This close contact with the research community of the Institute not only guarantees the high level of teaching but also allows the students to have supervision and dialog with the experts of the field and, perhaps, to consider a research career for themselves.
-Furthermore, visiting guest speakers regularly bring perspectives from the professional world of peacebuilding and mediation, giving students the opportunity to engage with practitioners.

 Inspiring Learning Environment

 Like the teaching staff, the students of the PEACE programme also have a wide variety of academic and professional backgrounds.
-In addition, they come from different parts of the world, thus making the studies in the programme an enriching intercultural experience for all.
+In addition, they come from different parts of the world, thus making the studies an enriching intercultural experience for all.
 Students benefit from the close relations between the programme and the research institute, as this ensures that there is an effective and supportive learning environment.
-Interactive modes of teaching, which are emphasized in the programme, as well as the independent nature of Master’s Degree-level education in Finland are strengths which will aid the students to adapt to research and future employment.
+Interactive modes of teaching, which are emphasized in the programme, as well as the independent nature of Master’s Degree-level education in Finland, are strengths which will aid the students to adapt to research and future employment.

 Future Pathways

 The programme prepares students for both doctoral studies as well as for professional activity in various tasks in society, ranging from interpersonal relationships to international conflict situations.
 For instance, graduates could proceed to have careers as researchers, analysts, consultants or political advisors in government agencies, international organisations, research institutes or NGOs.
 It is also possible for students to continue to do a PhD with TAPRI after their Master’s degree.
+You can find out more about the possible career pathways through the stories of PEACE alumni.

 Admission